JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

     ![](img/UwpToIotHub/azure-search-iot-hub.png)

 4. Select `IoT Hub` and a new blade will be shown.
-Select `Add` and you will be asked to enter the information needed to create an IoT Hub
+Select `Add` and you will be asked to enter the information needed to create an IoT Hub *Note:* in "Pricing and scale tier" you can select the size of your IoT Hub.
+If a F1 is available, select it.
+Otherwise select a S1.
+The Basic range is not suitable for this workshop due to sendinG commands.

     ![](img/UwpToIotHub/azure-portal-add.png)